kjkoster/shanwan-ps3-controller-clone/readme.md

 $ sudo PYUSB_DEBUG=debug LIBUSB_DEBUG=4 python3 game-controller.py
 ```

+## Controlling the Jetbot

+The notebook `remote_controlled.ipynb` is intended to be run in the context of
+the demo notebooks on the Jetbot, so that all dependencies have been met
+already.
+To run this notebook, copy it onto the Jetbot into
+`/home/jetbot/jetbot/notebooks/teleoperation`.
+Then open using Jupyter lab as
+usual.

 ## Known Issues

 The Y-axis of the left joystick influences the X-axis value of the right